Kunboruto20/borutowaileys-library/README.md

 \## What's New

-\- \*\*May 2025:\*\* Pairing code issues fixed with full support for the latest WhatsApp Web protocol.A sleek, high-performance library for building WhatsApp applications and bots.
+\- \*\*May 2025:\*\* Pairing code issues fixed with full support for the latest WhatsApp Web protocol.
+UPDATED The last protocol used by whatsapp to ensure the best compatibility Have Fun

 **GitHub Repository:** [https://github.com/gyovannyvpn123/borutowaileys-library.git](https://github.com/gyovannyvpn123/borutowaileys-library.git)